bens6477/battleships/README.md

 ## Planning
 ### Target Audience **EDIT**
-* Users who wish to engage in a more complex version of Rock, Paper, Scissors.
+* Users who wish to play and enjoyable game of Battleships.
 * Users who are looking to design and code interactive games themselves.
-* Younger users who are looking to play a simple, engaging game with a short duration.
+* Users who are looking to play a simple, engaging game with a short duration.
-* Users who are looking to interactively learn the rules of Rock, Paper, Scissors, Lizard, Spock to play externally with friends.

 ### User Stories **EDIT**
-* As a user, I want a simple, clean layout, providing everything I need for smooth gameplay.
+As a user, I want:
+* A simple, clean layout, providing everything I need for smooth gameplay.
-* As a user, I want to easily access instructions on how to play the game.
+* To view instructions on how to play the game.
+* To view a clean game area with only the essential information for each stage.
-* As a user, I want to easily select my chosen attack in an intuitive manner.
+* To easily input data in an intuitive manner.
+* To be clearly informed of errors when I've given invalid information.
-* As a user, I want to easily view the winner of each point and receive an explanation of the result.
+* To easily view the outcome of each guess.
-* As a user, I want to easily reset the game to play again as many times as desired.
+* To easily reset the game to play again as many times as desired.

+Site Aims

 ### Game Brief
 * 1990 Milton Bradley rules: https://en.wikipedia.org/wiki/Battleship_(game)